nya3jp/tast/docs/writing_tests.md

 in order for the test to run.
 Its value should be an array literal of string literals or (possibly qualified) identifiers which are constant value.

+#### Disabling test

+If test has no attributes assigned it will not be run.
+Effictively it will be disabled.
+If existing test needs to be disabled create a ticket explaining the reason and under what circumstances the test can be enabled.
+Leave a comment in the test source file linking the ticket.

 [Contacts]: https://godoc.org/chromium.googlesource.com/chromiumos/platform/tast.git/src/chromiumos/tast/testing#Test
 [attributes]: test_attributes.md
 [software dependencies]: test_dependencies.md